nickhedley/gridtwin-za/HANDOVER.md

 ## MONTEL / MODO-STYLE ADDITIONS (27 Aug 2026)

 Four candidates.
-The first is being built now; the rest are queued.
+The first is BUILT (see the entry above); the rest are queued.

 1. SATURATION CURVE - battery revenue per MW as the fleet grows, 0.5 to 10 GW.
    Modo's signature chart.
 The machinery exists: the ancillary panel already models the reserve pot as fixed with per-MW revenue falling as the fleet grows, calibrated against ERCOT's ~90% fall and GB's 87% to 33%.
 It computes one point and discards the curve.
-IN PROGRESS.
+BUILT AND VERIFIED 27 Aug 2026.

 2. REVENUE TRAJECTORY BY YEAR - 2026 to 2035.
 Heavier: needs the build
    optimiser's capacity path feeding the dispatch engine year by year.